 Resident Evil: The Final Chapter entered its second week of release, and found itself dropping like a rock.
-The film plummeted nearly 67% from its opening week takings, bringing in a meagre $4.5 million.
+The film plummeted nearly 67% from its opening weekend takings, bringing in a meagre $4.5 million.
 The franchise has always struggled for attention in North America, doing much of its business overseas, but never has it lost its footing this dramatically.
-The Final Chapter is likely to be the lowest-grossing entry in the series domestically, but worldwide has now brought in $117 million; overtaking the first film’s total gross ($103 million) and looking likely to overtake the second film ($129 million) quite soon.
+The Final Chapter is likely to be the lowest-grossing entry in the series domestically, but worldwide has now brought in $117 million, overtaking the first film’s total gross ($103 million) and looking to overtake the second film ($129 million) quite soon.

 Also in its second week of release is A Dog’s Purpose, which after a whirlwind of controversy prior to release is actually performing relatively well.
 The film dropped a comparatively gentle 40% from its debut, managing to hold a position at number three.
-A report by the American Humane organization which appears to debunk the footage which threatened to torpedo the film, may bring out more people next week who were previously on the fence about giving the feature their money.
+A report by the American Humane organisation which appears to debunk the footage which threatened to torpedo the film, may bring out more people next week who were previously on the fence about giving the feature their money.